component-driven/component-driven-development/src/exercises/3-Basic_Primitives/Readme.md

 ## 3.1.
 Creating a generic text component

 In the previous exercise we learned how to use design tokens instead of arbitrary CSS values in our components.
-Now we need a way to write styles and access design tokens inside our application code. without writing custom CSS.
+Now we need a way to write styles and access design tokens inside our application code without writing custom CSS.

 We could approach this task naively: